AndreaTosti/Notes/OpenShift-CRC.md

 ###  4.2. <a name='dnsmasqapproach'></a>dnsmasq approach

 ####  4.2.1. <a name='DisablefirewallandNATrulessetbyFortiClientVPN'></a>Disable firewall and NAT rules set by FortiClient VPN
 In our case, the client has many VPN clients installed.
 These include FortiClient VPN, which compromises the normal functioning of DNS.
-We will therefore follow some workarounds found online (source: [StackOverflow](https://stackoverflow.com/a/73956467/15478600));
+We will therefore follow some workarounds found online (source: [StackOverflow](https://stackoverflow.com/a/73956467/15478600), the problem is also present elsewhere, see [this github issue](https://github.com/canonical/multipass/issues/2680#issuecomment-1244049243));

 FortiClient VPN enables the `pf` firewall + NAT DNS Redirect; We can confirm that by executing the following: